Paczek224GH/Discord-Media-Downloader/README.md

 -Move the PaczekMediaDownloader.js file to the opened folder.

 3.Enable the Plugin

-Go back to the Plugins menu in Discord.
+-Go back to the Plugins menu in Discord.

-Enable the "PaczekMediaDownloader" plugin.
+-Enable the "PaczekMediaDownloader" plugin.

 -----------------------
 Usage